albibalbi/ESIT/README.md

   - **MSP432** :This device samples the data received from the GPS, processes it, and sends it via UART to the ESP32 board.
   - **ESP32** : This microcontroller receives data via serial communication and enables the system to connect to the internet in order to send data to the web server.
   - **GPS Sensor**: This sensor connects to satellites, receives, and transmits the received data via serial communication.

+The entire process starts by initiating the run from the MSP432 through the interaction menu.
+Subsequently, the board will start sampling data received from the GPS sensor every Tot seconds.
+Once the button to end the run is pressed, the collected data will be processed, extracting some useful statistics, and then sent to the ESP32 board, which was waiting until then.
+Upon receiving the data, it will format them into JSON format to make them suitable for insertion into the database.
+Once formatted, the program will check if it is connected to a Wi-Fi network, and if affirmative, it will send them to the server, which will insert them into the MongoDB database.
+On the backend side, the web server will handle various requests that can come from both ESP32 and the website.
+Finally, the website, through a GET request to the server, will obtain the run data and plot them on the map and display statistics in the dashboard.

 ## Project layout
 ## Basic
 The Basic idea of the project is to develop a tracking system that enables you to see some statistics about your workout.
 The tracker can be used offline and the statistics are displayed on the LCD screen.